ghott86/marklogic-kafka-connector/README.md

     * Line 31 (Uncomment): ```listeners=PLAINTEXT://localhost:9094```
     * Line 60: ```log.dirs=/tmp/kafka-logs-2```
 * Start the three Kafka brokers by running the following commands:
-  * __NOTE:__ it is recommended to run each command in its own terminal window to allow monitoring of the Kafka log; otherwise, add “&” to the end of the command below
+  * __NOTE:__ It is recommended to run each command in its own terminal window to allow monitoring of the Kafka log; otherwise, add “&” to the end of the command below
   * ```$KAFKA_HOME/bin/kafka-server-start.sh $KAFKA_HOME/config/server.properties```
   * ```$KAFKA_HOME/bin/kafka-server-start.sh $KAFKA_HOME/config/server-1.properties```
   * ```$KAFKA_HOME/bin/kafka-server-start.sh $KAFKA_HOME/config/server-2.properties```

-14. Unpack the MarkLogic Kafka Connector archive o	Open a new terminal on the VM and change directory to where the software in step 6 was transferred o	Move the MarkLogic Kafka Connector file to /opt and untar it:
+# 13.)
+Unpack the MarkLogic Kafka Connector archive
+* Open a new terminal on the VM and change directory to where the software in step 5 was transferred
-♣	# mv marklogic-kafka-connector.zip /opt
-♣	# unzip marklogic-kafka-connector.zip
+* Move the MarkLogic Kafka Connector file to /opt and untar it:
+  * ```mv marklogic-kafka-connector.zip /opt```
+  * ```unzip marklogic-kafka-connector.zip```
 o	Set the $ML_CONNECT_HOME variable:
 ♣	# export ML_CONNECT_HOME=/opt/marklogic-kafka-connector

-15. MarkLogic Kafka Connector configuration, build, and deployment o	Update the MarkLogic Kafka Connector configuration by editing the properties files:
+# 14.)
+MarkLogic Kafka Connector configuration, build, and deployment
+* Update the MarkLogic Kafka Connector configuration by editing the properties files:
 ♣	# vi $ML_CONNECT_HOME/config/marklogic-json-sink.properties
 •	Edit/update/verify the file has the following (or update per your environment): o	Line 6:   topics=json-test